About Alleghany County

 - Processing times and any applicable fees for copies vary depending on the scope of the request.

-- Virginia law does not require agencies to create new records or conduct research on behalf of requesters, but existing arrest and booking records must be made available in accordance with FOIA provisions.
+- Virginia law does not require agencies to create new records or conduct research on behalf of requesters, but existing arrest and booking records must be made available under FOIA provisions.

 Criminal, Arrest & Jail Records